Maksymiliann/Team-5Pebbles/index.md

 (The reformulation was done by chatgpt)

 # 5pebbles Project Analysis

+# Summary

+The analysis highlights interesting patterns in zodiac representation and genre preferences among actors.
+Cancer and Pisces are notably overrepresented, while Sagittarius and Capricorn are underrepresented.
+In terms of genre, Sagittarius prefers Thrillers, Aquarius gravitates toward Action/Adventure, and Scorpio leans toward Animation and Family Films.
+However, the modest effect sizes suggest these patterns are indicative rather than definitive.

+## 1. Zodiac Sign Distribution Among Actors

+### Key Statistics
+- **Initial Dataset Size**: 450,668 records
+- **Post-Cleaning Dataset Size**: 242,096 records

+### Distribution Plot
+Generally, the zodiac sign Cancer has the highest representation, while Sagittarius has the lowest representation.

+### Significance Test
+The zodiac sign distribution was statistically analyzed using a chi-square test:
+- **Chi-Square Statistic**: 50.58
+- **P-Value**: 4.92e-07

+The null hypothesis of a uniform distribution is rejected, indicating that the zodiac distribution is significantly non-uniform.

+#### Significant Observations
+**Overrepresented signs**:
+- Cancer (8.71%): Z-Score = 2.97, P-Value = 0.00295
+- Pisces (8.69%): Z-Score = 2.82, P-Value = 0.00476
+- Leo (8.66%): Z-Score = 2.54, P-Value = 0.01109

+**Underrepresented signs**:
+- Capricorn (7.89%): Z-Score = -3.47, P-Value = 0.00053
+- Sagittarius (7.92%): Z-Score = -3.28, P-Value = 0.00103

+**Signs with no significant differences**: Virgo, Gemini, Libra, and others showed distributions close to the expected uniform proportions (P > 0.05).

+These findings suggest that certain zodiac signs, particularly Cancer and Pisces, are disproportionately represented among actors, while others like Capricorn and Sagittarius are underrepresented.
+Notably, 5 out of 12 signs deviate significantly from the expected uniform proportions, providing evidence of non-random patterns.

+While Cancer has the highest representation, other signs like Gemini and Virgo appear evenly distributed, suggesting these signs may not exhibit strong astrological influences on representation.
+A preliminary hypothesis can thus be drawn: individuals born under Cancer, Pisces, and Leo may be more likely to become actors.

+### ⭐ Astrological Context
+To provide context, a brief explanation of zodiac basics and elemental dynamics is useful.
+The zodiac signs are categorized into four elemental groups:
+- **Water** (Cancer, Pisces, Scorpio)
+- **Earth** (Taurus, Virgo, Capricorn)
+- **Fire** (Aries, Leo, Sagittarius)
+- **Air** (Gemini, Libra, Aquarius)

+Cancer and Pisces belong to the Water element, often associated with emotional depth and intuition, while Leo is a Fire sign, symbolizing passion and creativity.
+In zodiac interpretations, these signs are frequently described as emotionally expressive, traits that may align with the demands of acting.

+Interestingly, an online search for “zodiac signs best suited to acting” frequently lists Leo first, followed by Pisces, with Cancer mentioned less often.
+This aligns with our findings: Leo and Pisces show strong representation among actors, with Cancer unexpectedly emerging as the most overrepresented sign.
+This discrepancy between popular perceptions and statistical results invites further exploration.

+Further research is needed to explore potential cultural or psychological factors contributing to these trends.

+## 2. Genre Preferences by Zodiac Sign

+### Key Statistics
+There are 81,740 films in the film dataset.
+The top 11 genres with the highest percentages are:
+- **Drama**: 41.6%
+- **Comedy**: 25.34%
+- **Action/Adventure**: 22.41%
+- **Romance Film**: 16.65%
+- **Thriller**: 10.7%
+- **Documentary**: 6.89%
+- **Animation**: 4.32%

+### Findings
+The distribution of movie genres shows a dominance of Drama, Comedy, and Action/Adventure.
+Genres like Animation and Musical, while less common, offer insights into niche preferences.

+### Analysis Techniques
+- **Normality Tests**: Most genres showed normal distribution, except Comedy (p = 0.041).
+- **ANOVA and Kruskal-Wallis**: Significant variations in genre preferences across zodiac signs were identified (ANOVA F = 8068.49, P < 0.001; Kruskal-Wallis H = 129.10, P < 0.001).
+- **Normalization**: Genre preferences were normalized against base rates to highlight deviations from expected trends.

+### Normalized Preference
+For example, Aquarius's +0.74 in Action/Adventure means 74% higher preference than expected given the genre's base rate of 22.4%.

+#### Specificity Test
+Specificity measures how unique a zodiac sign's preference is compared to other signs:
+- **Positive values**: preference stronger than other signs
+- **Negative values**: preference weaker than other signs
+- **Magnitude**: degree of preference uniqueness

+### Key Insights
+- **Sagittarius**: Strong preference for Thrillers (+0.125 specificity).
+- **Aquarius**: Notable affinity for Action/Adventure (+0.097 specificity).
+- **Scorpio**: Unique preferences for Animation (+0.175) and Family Films (+0.167).
+- **Capricorn**: Preference for Musicals (+0.170) contrasts with aversion to Family Films (-0.154).

+### Pattern Analysis
+- **Fire signs** (Aries, Leo, Sagittarius): Varied preferences across genres.
+- **Earth signs** (Taurus, Virgo, Capricorn): Strong contrasts.
+- **Air signs** (Gemini, Libra, Aquarius): Moderate specificity patterns.
+- **Water signs** (Cancer, Scorpio, Pisces): Tend toward creative/emotional genres.

+### Variability Analysis
+The coefficient of variation (CV) quantifies the relative dispersion of genre preferences among zodiac signs:
+- Highest variability: Taurus, Gemini, and Aries (~0.85).
+- Lowest variability: Scorpio (~0.82).

+### Statistical Significance
+Three statistically significant preferences emerged:
+1. **Sagittarius → Thriller** (Z=2.369)
+2. **Aquarius → Action/Adventure** (Z=1.972)
+3. **Taurus → Drama** (Z=2.242)

+While zodiac signs display distinct genre preferences, the effect sizes remain moderate.
+The patterns observed suggest subtle influences rather than deterministic relationships.

 ## Distribution Analysis
 1.⁠ ⁠(1) *Distribution Analysis*: After group the actors into different zodiac signs, we will calculate the distribution.
 Then we will utilise chi-square to determine if the differences between the zodiac signs are significant or not.